subugoe/operandi/README.md

 sudo ./src/priority_queue/install.sh
 ```

-This script should install the RabbitMQ Server properly in most cases.
+This script should install the RabbitMQ Server properly in most cases (on ubuntu/debian linux OS).
 `NOTE`: Always check the content of scripts before execution!

 Advanced install:

 It is highly recommended to perform the steps of the `install.sh` script manually step by step.

-#### 4. Install the modules of OPERANDI.
+#### 5. Install the modules of OPERANDI.
 ```sh
 make install
 ```